Updated April 6, 2021

 You will receive more information and specifics in regards to pre-camp testing in the coming months.
 We ask all campers who are still in school or must attend out-of-home childcare during the week leading up to their session to follow all masking and distancing guidelines while there and that you maintain the family bubble expectations while not at school.

-All campers must provide results of a negative Covid-19 test within 3 to 5 days prior to arrival.
-Failure to provide proof of a negative Covid 19 test will result in campers not being admitted to camp.
+All campers must take a PCR Covid-19 test within 3 to 5 days prior to arrival for your session.
+Please bring the negative test results with you to camp on Opening Day along with your seven day self monitoring form.
+If your camper is fully vaccinated (two weeks post second shot), please plan to show proof of full vacciation (both doses) upon arrival to camp on Opening Day.
+If your child is not fully vaccinated (two weeks post second shot), you must provide a negative PCR test upon arrival.
+Failure to provide proof of a negative Covid 19 test within the past 5 days OR vaccination will result in campers not being admitted to camp.
 All expenses incurred from testing will be the responsibility of the families.

 We have partnered with Vault Health to provide a testing option for our camp families.
 The cost is $119.
 Please follow the link below to learn more.